yodrew/yodrew.github.io/f/fasting.md

 But the body is not caught unaware.
 It manages to work out biological transmutations which transform existing elements into those which miss.

 For example, when the body misses calcium, it takes potassium and transforms it into calcium.
-See to this end the work of Louis Kervran : _<u>Biological transmutations</u>_ ( Courrier du Livre  ).
+See to this end the work of Louis Kervran : _Biological transmutations_ ( Courrier du Livre  ).
 One will read there especially that hens to which one gave a food devoid of any calcium, continued to lay eggs, as if nothing had happened.
 However it is known that the shell is very rich in calcium.
 From where do they have drawn this calcium?
 From their reserves, surely.
 And how long these reserves will last ?

 The capacity of the organization to operate biological transmutations ends up decreasing about the 20th day of the fast, and the weight is stabilized again.
 It is useless to continue the fast then, because the body does not have any more this capacity of transmutation.
 It is necessary to reach the second level, that of the half-fast.
 Thus after 2 levels one will pass to the half-fast.